Top girls’ school named its theatre after fraudster following £250,000 donation

 In June 2020, Kallakis’ son Michalis launched a civil action in the High Court following the removal of the family name from the theatre and in July 2021 a settlement was reached for the school to pay £104,500 – including £12,000 in costs.

-Now the SFO want the remaining £92,500 it says is an asset available to Kallakis or a “tainted gift”.
+Now the SFO wants the remaining £92,500 it says is an asset available to Kallakis or a “tainted gift”.

+But he claims he does not have an interest in the money, which he says was paid by the family trust.

+Under cross-examination, Kallakis denied being a “career criminal” and said he still maintains his innocence over the 2013 conviction, claiming the jury got it wrong.